genesis-x/Blockchain-Bootstrap/README.md

 "Tools > Wallet Repair > Delete Local Blockchain Folders (-resync)" to initiate the full re-sync. <br/>
 (unless you have a known good backup of the blockchain that you know how to restore)

-Also, ensure that your genesisx.conf doesn't have any connect= or addnodes= lines unless you know why they are there.
+Also, ensure that your genesisx.conf has valid connect= or addnodes=.
+We have added ones that we are running off.
+Remove if they no longer serve as accurate.

+### Q:
+How do i know i am on the right chain?

+### A:
+In wallet debug panel enter "getblockhash 1272456".
+You should get the block hash of "4b797989abfe884b6df1e511279a9ce03c4749b6e2876328c1df175aa341058c" If not you will need to resync the wallet with a new peers.dat file.

 ### Q: